Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

 ### I/O

 [formatted-input](https://github.com/Lisp-Stat/xls-archive/tree/master/utilities/IO/formatted-input)
-: A set of xlisp functions that can be used to read ascii files into lists of lists, using formatted input.
-The main function is `read-file`, which has as arguments a filename and a fortran type format string (with f, i, x, t, and a formats) Jan Deleeuw
+: A set of XLISP functions that can be used to read ASCII files into lists of lists, using formatted input.
+The main function is `read-file`, which has as arguments a filename and a FORTRAN type format string (with f, i, x, t, and a formats) Jan Deleeuw
   <deleeuw@laplace.sscnet.ucla.edu> "THIS SOFTWARE CAN BE FREELY
   DISTRIBUTED, USED, AND MODIFIED."